hiveot/hub/docs/README-TD.md

 WoT's DataSchema (which is the base for properties, events and actions) includes an 'enum' field that is defined as an array of any type.
 It is intended to contain a restricted set of values.

 Unfortunately, while WoT's DataSchema does define an 'enum' value array for a property/event/action, it does not provide a way to define the title and description for these values.
-So how to present these enum values?
+So how to present these enum values to the consumer?

-This is has been discussed in the WoT group [here](https://github.com/w3c/wot-thing-description/issues/997#issuecomment-1865902885) where the proposed solution is the use 'oneOf', or to add an 'enumMap' attribute.
+This has been discussed in the WoT group [here](https://github.com/w3c/wot-thing-description/issues/997#issuecomment-1865902885) where the proposed solution is the use 'oneOf', or to add an 'enumMap' attribute.

 HiveOT chooses to use oneOf with an array of DataSchema to support enums with DataSchema annotations.
 The 'const' field defines the value while 'title' provides a human description.
 The use of '@type' is possible in case of a value from another vocabulary.